 The Domiciliary Care Allowance scheme was administered by the Health Service Executive before it was transferred to the Department of Social Protection.

-To qualify, the child must have a severe disability that is likely to last for at least one year and:
+To qualify, the child must have a severe disability that is likely to last for at least 1 year and:

 In addition, the person claiming the allowance for the child must:

-To qualify for Domiciliary Care Allowance a child must have a disability so severe that it requires the child needing care and attention and/or supervision substantially in excess of another child of the same age.
+The legislation states that to qualify for Domiciliary Care Allowance a child must have "a severe disability requiring continual or continuous care and attention substantially in excess of the care and attention normally required by a child of the same age".

 However, children in residential care who go home may receive a half-rate payment if they are at home for 2 days or more a week, for example, a child who attends residential services from Monday to Friday and goes home at weekends.

 If your application is refused on medical grounds, you may submit additional information and ask for the case to be reviewed by a different Medical Assessor.
 If you are not satisfied with the outcome of this review, or wish to appeal on other grounds, you can appeal the decision to the Social Welfare Appeals Office.

 The Domiciliary Care Allowance rate is €309.50 per month.

 There is no restriction on the number of children for whom you may claim Domiciliary Care Allowance.
 (In other words, if you are caring for more than 1 child who qualifies for Domiciliary Care Allowance, you may claim the monthly allowance for each).

 Payment is made on the third Tuesday of every month for the current month.